Cost of Living (Text) or (Video)

 Azul Condesa (La Condesa): Are you ready for a white tablecloth Mexican dinner?
 This is a really great place with amazing Mexican food for relatively decent prices.
 You can get a nice entree here with an adult beverage for less than $20 USD per person.

 Taqueria Arandas (Old Town Mexico City): This was the best taco Qiang Hui has in Mexico City.
 It is a sit down restaurant but the prices are almost as cheap as a food cart.
-Three tacos was about $1.5 USD.
+Three tacos were about $1.5 USD.
 I ordered quesadillas, 3 for $2 USD.
 The amazing thing about this place is the large salsa dish they give you with your food–delicious!!
 We had them refill it twice it was so good.
 With drinks included lunch was less $6 USD.

 Potzollcalli: (Old Town Mexico City) This is across the street from the tacos above.
 Qiang Hui has a Quinoa soup and I had 6 mini mole tostadas.
 The previous restaurant has better food and cheaper prices, but this one might be better if you the previous taco place is too crazy for you.
 This is a more relaxed setting.